-The Greene County Fair, a week of carnival rides, harness racing, 4-H exhibitions and more, is underway.
+The Greene County Fair, a week of carnival rides, harness racing, 4-H exhibitions and more, is about to get underway.

 Here are five things to know about the historic fairgrounds: